 At a Glance

-▲▲ Matterhorn Museum Underground museum resembling archeological dig covers history of Zermatt and its magic mountain.
+▲▲ Matterhorn Museum Underground museum resembling archaeological dig covers history of Zermatt and its magic mountain.

-Hinterdorf Attractive old quarter of Zermatt by the river, with antique chalets and traditional mazots.
+▲ Town Wander Featuring the attractive old Hinterdorf quarter of Zermatt by the river, with antique chalets and traditional mazots (shacks on stone stilts).